There are many organic fertilizer products available online.

 1 Lb TeraVita Humic Acid Soluble Powder

 This is a little more advanced, but humic acid is an excellent addition to a foliar fertilizer such as kelp or fish because it helps the plant take in the nutrients from those fertilizers.
-Actually, humates have a number of benefits, especially in the soil, so they are used on plants and on the soil.
+Actually, humates have a number of benefits.
 This product is the best one I've found, so I was excited when it made it to Amazon.com, but I don't recommend it as a top priority for most home gardeners.

 Foli-Cal Liquid Calcium